 - Private Bathroom: A bathroom that is not shared between roommates.
 This accommodation may be used by someone that has chronic illness such as Crohn’s disease but is not limited to this.

-- Modular Bathroom: A bathroom that is shared between two people.
+- Semi-Private Bathroom: A bathroom that is shared between two people.
 This bathroom is enclosed within the living space itself.

 - Roll-in Shower (no lip): Have no barriers and a wheelchair could easily roll in to it.